 The Master of Managerial Logistics (MML) is offered online under a Memorandum of Understanding with the Army Logistics University at Fort Lee, Virginia and addresses all twelve points of the National Logistics Curriculum.
 The goal of the program is to provide educational access for U.S. military personnel wherever they may be located—at bases throughout the United States and around the world.
 NDSU's unique program provides the breadth and depth of knowledge needed for global logistics and supply chain operations and employs an innovative learning strategy that stresses the need for coordinated and integrated actions in complex emergencies, consistent with the goals of the Joint Logistics Enterprise.
 The MML curriculum (which is previewed below) is built around a supply chain/logistics concentration of 17 credit hours, complemented by courses that build a broader understanding of the technological and operational context of modern logistics.
 Students who successfully complete the Theatre Logistics Planner (TLog) program at the Army Logistics University may be awarded nine transfer credits with submission of their official transcript toward the completion of the Master of Managerial Logistics degree.
-Students who complete other military courses (CGSC) may request evaluation of official transcripts for credit toward the MML degree.
+Students who complete other military courses, not limited to US Army Command and General Staff College and Captains Career Course-CLC3 may request evaluation of official transcripts for credit toward the MML degree up to 9 credits.

 Supply Chain/Logistics Concentration

 The supply chain/logistics core teaches theories, concepts, and practices that are essential to professional logisticians, within and outside of the military.
 While military case studies are often used, the curriculum stresses commercial supply-chain practices that are relevant to defense industry suppliers and partners.